-RUGGEDCOM ROS will automatically detect when an SFP transceiver is removed or installed.
+RUGGEDCOM ROS supports hot-swapping of SFP transceivers on SFP ports and will automatically detect when an SFP transceiver is removed or installed.

-When RUGGEDCOM ROS detects that an SFP transceiver is plugged into an SFP port, it reads the transceiver information and determines if the transceiver model is supported.
-This decision results in RUGGEDCOM ROS either accepting or rejecting the transceiver.
+When RUGGEDCOM ROS detects that an SFP transceiver is plugged into an SFP port, it reads the transceiver information and determines the transceiver type.
+This decision results in RUGGEDCOM ROS either accepting, accepting and reconfiguring, or rejecting the SFP port.